-And a pair of catalogue-builder foursquare homes, built in the early 20th century, features apartments and townhouses with a classic-modern feel, right in the heart of the Walnut Street Historic District.
+A pair of catalogue-builder foursquare homes, built in the early 20th century features apartments and townhouses with a classic-modern feel, right in the heart of the Walnut Street Historic District.

 - 1021 East Walnut.
 Built in 1906-1907 by Moses Levy, then president of Levy-Wolf Dry Goods Co., this two-story frame house features three large apartments.

 - 1050 East Walnut.
 Built in 1919-1920 by attorney W.D.
 Tatlow, this spacious house includes five comfortable townhouses.

 Perhaps the best part of all is the bevy of businesses that keep Walnut Street thriving every day – all within easy walking distance for folks living in these stylish Downtown apartments and townhomes.

 And it starts with a host of unique restaurants that tempt the taste buds of residents and visitors alike.

 - The sports enthusiast will savor the memorabilia, atmosphere, and great food at Ebbets Field, a Springfield tradition that first opened its doors in 1981.

 - Flavorful Thai dishes please the palate at Rama Thai Cafe, featuring a plethora of delicious entrees including many vegetarian- and vegan-friendly dishes.

 - Authentic Italian cuisine made from high quality local ingredients welcomes diners to Gilardi’s Ristorante — complete with its own urban farm located right on the premises.